neurobagel/documentation/docs/contributing/CONTRIBUTING.md

 - [Keep your fork up to date](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-from-the-command-line) with the upstream repository

 #### 3. Set up a development environment.
-Refer to the repository README for instructions on how to set up a development environment so you can test any local code changes you make.
+Refer to the README of the Neurobagel repository you are contributing to for instructions on how to set up a development environment so you can test any local code changes you make.
 Note that the steps to set up a development environment (usually under a "Local installation", "Manual installation", or "Development environment" section) are generally different than those used to install the tool purely as a user, which usually appears at the top of the README.

 For example, for the [Neurobagel CLI](https://github.com/neurobagel/bagel-cli):